LeeXuanHua/Spring-Boot-Microservices/LearningSummary.md

 ### Test Coverage
 - Use Jacoco to manage test coverage (Refer to `build.gradle` for configurations to generate test coverage report)
 - Test coverage report can be found in `build/jacocoHtml/index.html`
+- We can exclude specific files, change report destination, specify report format, etc. (Refer to `jacocoTestReport` in `build.gradle`)
 - Although test coverage is not a good metric to measure the quality of tests, it is still a good indicator to see if there are any missing tests
 - Cyclomatic complexity measures function complexity (incl. conditions and iterations), indicating if function ought to be decomposed further to better adhere to Single Responsibility Principle
 - Ideally, the threshold for test coverage is around 80% and cyclomatic complexity <= 10

+### Asynchronous Testing
+- By default, Spring Boot tests will return immediately after the test method has been executed, without waiting for any asynchronous tasks to complete
+  - Therefore, `order-service`'s `CompletableFuture<String> placeOrder` method, will not finish executing before the test method returns (Executes up till `orderRepository.save(order);` before the test method returns in about 0.5 seconds)
+  - This will cause the test to fail, as the test method will not be able to assert the result of the `CompletableFuture<String> placeOrder` method, nor the repository save operation
+- To avoid checking assert cases before CompletableFuture returns, we will follow: https://howtodoinjava.com/spring-boot2/testing/test-async-controller-mockmvc/
+  - Refer to `OrderControllerIntegrationTest.java` for the code to fix this async problem:
+    ```java
+    MvcResult mvcResult = mockMvc.perform(MockMvcRequestBuilders.post("/api/order")
+        .contentType(MediaType.APPLICATION_JSON)
+        .content(orderRequestString))
+        .andExpect(request().asyncStarted())
+        .andDo(MockMvcResultHandlers.log())
+        .andReturn();

+    mockMvc.perform(asyncDispatch(mvcResult))
+            .andExpect(status().isCreated())
+            .andExpect(content().string("Order placed successfully!"));
+    ```
+  - Refer to `OrderService.java` for proof on the above concept:
+    ```java
+    // Code to demonstrate async timing (and @TimeLimiter's resilience4j.timelimiter.instances.inventory.timeout-duration=3s)
+    // At 2s, the testing will still work; At 3s, the testing will fail
+    try {
+        log.info("Going to sleep for 2 seconds");
+        sleep(3000);
+    } catch (InterruptedException e) {
+        log.info("Error detected while sleeping");
+        throw new RuntimeException(e);
+    }
+    ```
+- Note that the code fix will not work if our main code takes more than 3 seconds to execute.
+This is because of `@TimeLimiter`'s `resilience4j.timelimiter.instances.inventory.timeout-duration=3s` configuration.

 ## Inter-Process Communication